29 Soothing ways to get a good night’s sleep

 Circadian rhythm.
 That’s the fancy name for your body clock.
 Caffeine can interfere with this rhythm by delaying the production of important sleep chemicals.
 Avoid tea, coffee, fizzy drinks and chocolate after 2pm.
 The same goes for cigarettes.

 Alcohol can get you to sleep quicker.
 But when you get there, it’ll ruin the quality of your slumber.
 You’ll spend more time in the restless REM stage, and you’ll wake up tired.
-Cut back on nights out during exams.
+Cut back on late nights drinking alcohol for a better night of sleep.

 Caffeine isn’t the only thing that can throw off your body clock.
 Random late nights and lie-ins can too.
 A Saturday morning lie-in is one of life’s greatest pleasures, but it’s not helping.
 Stick to regular bed and wake-up times throughout the week.